flux-framework/flux-core/doc/man1/flux-resource.rst

    valid states include "avail", "exclude", "draining", "drained", and "all".
    The special "drain" state is shorthand for "drained,draining".

+   With *-i, --include=TARGETS*, the results are filtered to only include resources matching **TARGETS**, which may be specified either as an idset of broker ranks or list of hosts in hostlist form.
+It is not an error to specify ranks or hosts which do not exist, the result will be filtered to include only those ranks or hosts that are present in *TARGETS*.

    The *-o,--format=FORMAT* option customizes output formatting (See the OUTPUT FORMAT section below for details).